 SUNDAY | The Perfect Sunday Agenda in Traverse City

 Today’s flyover: Ride your bikes to a breakfast that channels Paris, then hop back on the two-wheelers and put on some miles (or get in a run).
 Grab lunch outdoors before, sadly, starting your car and driving home.

-Start Sunday with a fresh and brief bike ride through sleepy Traverse City streets to French bistro Patisserie Amie.
+Start Sunday with a fresh and brief bike ride through sleepy Traverse City streets to French bistro Brassiere Amie.
 Not for the hurried at heart, the cooks are on Parisian pacing, so indulge.
 Breakfast is served 8 a.m. till 2 p.m.
-Accompany a large cappuccino with an order of Eggs Benedict: two poached eggs dripping in Hollandaise sauce on top of sweet Canadian bacon ($10.50).
-Also, the Au Saumon: Salmon drizzled in crème fraîche, capers and greens ($9.95).
+Accompany a large cappuccino with an order of Eggs Benedict: two poached eggs dripping in Hollandaise sauce on top of sweet Canadian bacon.
+Also, the Au Saumon: Salmon drizzled in crème fraîche, capers and greens.

 Assuming the afternoon’s pedaling has worked off the big breakfast, grab an early dinner before heading home.
 Keeping in the spirit of outdoors/indoors TC, ride over to The Little Fleet food truck lot and bar.
-Eight food trucks with such offerings at sushi, bbq pork and beef brisket sammies, juice bar, tacos, and more.
+Eight food trucks with such offerings as smash burgers, bbq pork and beef brisket sammies, tacos, and so much more.
 Find a full bar inside.

 The weekend is over.
 You have our permission to start your car.